ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

 ## Taking photos

-Keyword: Recording family and friend life.
+Keyword: Recording family and friend life, also beautiful scenaries.

-???question "How oftem do you take photos?"
+???question "How often do you take photos?"
     I believe photos a ways to record life, like diary.

     So I take photos every day using the camera on my phone, in order to remember my wonderful life.